carbon-language/carbon-lang/llvm/docs/Proposals/GitHubMove.rst

 umbrella and clang is a submodule in llvm).
 The file ``submodule-map.txt`` is a list of pairs, one per line.
 The first pair item describes the path to a submodule in the umbrella repository.
-The second pair item secribes the path where trees for that submodule should be written in the zipped history.
+The second pair item describes the path where trees for that submodule should be written in the zipped history.

 Let's say your umbrella repository is actually the llvm repository and